A Bit of History

 Carousel famously prepares all its food in halal-certified kitchens and has been voted one of the best buffets in Singapore.
 Universally praised for exceptional customer service as well as its extensive range of cuisines which includes Mediterranean, Asian and Japanese as well as a lavish seafood selection, a rotisserie and four dessert stations.
 Located inside the Royal Plaza on Scotts Singapore, Carousel strives to provide a consistent and high-quality dining experience all day, every day.

 Basilico Restaurant is one of the few buffets of this calibre that specialises on a single cuisine.
 Serving truly delicious Italian food, its sophisticated fine dining setting also helps to set it apart from other hotel buffets and makes it a unique and extremely popular choice.
-With an array of buffet styles available, from the semi-buffet dinner to the weekday brunch and lunch buffet, Basilico Restaurant in the Four Seasons Hotel Singapore allows you to enjoy plate after plate of exceptional Italian food every day of the week.
+With an array of buffet styles available, from the semi-buffet dinner to the weekday brunch and lunch buffet, Basilico Restaurant in the Regent Hotel Singapore allows you to enjoy plate after plate of exceptional Italian food every day of the week.
 Buon appetito!

 But what do you think?